-The Grand Bazaar is an absolute must on your list of things to do in Istanbul!
-Grand Bazaar is the largest covered market place in the world, with more than 60 streets and over 4000 shops, you are guaranteed to walk away with a few trinkets and souvenirs!
+The Grand Bazaar is an absolute must on your list of what to do in Istanbul!
+Grand Bazaar is the largest covered marketplace in the world, with more than 60 streets and over 4000 shops, you are guaranteed to walk away with a few trinkets and souvenirs!

 Spend an hour or two getting lost in the labyrinth of alleyways and put your bartering skills to the test with store merchants to get the best bang for your buck.

 The Grand Bazaar is open from Monday to Saturday, between the hours of 9 am and 7 pm.

 #4 BLUE MOSQUE ISTANBUL

 The Blue Mosque, also known as the Sultan Ahmed Mosque, is a historic landmark in the old town and it’s one of the best places to visit in Istanbul.